 A is for AUTHENTICITY

 Authenticity is pop's kryptonite.
-It hovers over it like a fun vacuum, consuming pop stars as soon as the words "I write all my own songs you know," leaves their lips.
-It's also used as a stick to beat them with - the boring brigade thinking its somehow better to listen to a song recorded on a dictaphone down a well than one finessed into a perfect state of joy-giving wonder by experts in their field.
+It hovers over it like a fun vacuum, consuming pop stars as soon as the words "I write all my own songs, you know," leave their lips.
+It's also used as a stick to beat them with — the boring brigade thinking it's somehow better to listen to a song recorded on a dictaphone down a well than one finessed into a perfect state of joy-giving wonder by experts in their field.

 B is for BEYONCÉ

 Obviously.
 Not just as a celebration of the deity that is Houston's finest, but also because of what she's given the music industry of late; the full Beyoncé.
 The term — along with partial Beyoncé and Fauxoncé — was coined by the website Popjustice after Mrs. Carter surprised everyone by plonking her fifth album online back in December 2013.
 It's now a template for pop stars to release their music before someone works out their iCloud password and leaks the lot.

 Obsessed pop fans care about song credits.
 Knowing who wrote what ahead of a song's appearance can give you clues as to what it might sound like, or, if the artist is listed as a writer and they're perhaps not known for their lyrical prowess, it can act as a warning.
 In Britney's case, with her eighth album, Britney Jean, it allowed her to hammer home the mantra that it was her most personal work (it wasn't, it was dog shit).